Relational Foundations For Functorial Data Migration: SPCU in FQL

-FQL can implement relational conjunctive (SPC/select-from-where) queries {\it under bag semantics} directly using the above encoding.
+FQL can implement SPCU queries {\it under bag semantics} directly using the above encoding.
 In what follows we will omit the attribute $A$ from the diagrams.
-For simplicity, we will assume the minimal number of tables required to illustrate the construction.
-We may express the (bag) operations $\pi, \sigma, \times$ as follows: \begin{itemize} \item Let $R$ be a table.
-We can express $\pi_{i_1, \ldots, i_k} R$ using the pullback $\Delta_F$, where $F$ is the following functor
+We may express the (bag) operations $\pi, \sigma, \times, +$ as follows: \begin{itemize} \item Let $R$ be a table.
+We can express $\pi_{i_1, \ldots, i_k} R$ as $\Delta_F$, where $F$ is any functor sending $\pi R$ to $R$ and $D$ to $D$ in the following diagram:

-This construction is only appropriate for bag semantics because $\pi R$ will will have the same number of rows as $R$. \item Let $R$ be a table.
-We can express $\sigma_{i=j} R$ using the pullback of the right pushforward $\Delta_F\Pi_F$, where $F$ is the following functor:
+This construction is only appropriate for bag semantics because $\pi R$ will have the same number of rows as $R$.